 Philosophy of mind looks at what minds and mental states actually are.
 This module covers various theories which say the mind is a physical thing and others which argue it is non-physical.

 Like this website, my philosophy tutoring is designed to make the course as straightforward as possible and get you the best grade in the exam!

 Download A* grade example essays based on the AQA philosophy A level syllabus and be prepared for every potential 25 mark question!

 Example essays are the most effective way to revise because they enable you to cover both the course content and exam technique simultaneously.
 Each document also includes a short essay plan to help reinforce how to structure your essays to achieve maximum marks.

-The newly created forum enables you to ask other students questions and discuss the philosophy A level course and exam.
+Ask your questions here and discuss the philosophy A level course and exam with other students.